kristopolous/tw/back/README.md

+## storage

+No matter what is used for searching, everything should be archived to do stats and analytics on for the paid vendor versions.

+rdbms db:

+ * posts - [ who, what, where, when, popularity, entry? ]
+ * queries - [ who, what, where, when, success ]
+ * users

 Differentiation between user and vendor?

  * This permits a user to communicate directly with a vendor, saying "OMW" where the vendor can see where the person is and their estimated time of arrival ... uber-esque